SrinikAi/FaRe_CPP/README.md

-# FaRe-CPP: Fast Revisit Coverage path Planning for Autonomous Mobile Patrol Robots Using Long-range Vision Information.
+# FaRe-CPP: Fast Revisit Coverage Path Planning for Autonomous Mobile Patrol Robots Using Long-range Vision Information.

-## Conference
-paper Submitted for IEEE International Conference on Robotics and Automation (ICRA2025)
+## Paper Submitted for IEEE International Conference on Robotics and Automation (ICRA2025)

-steps on how to use algorithm
+Steps On How to Use Algorithm

 ```bash